KittyGiraudel/site/_posts/2020-12-30-my-thoughts-on-advent-of-code.md

 I originally wrote a long article about my thoughts on every individual puzzle, but I realised truly nobody cared, so I’m swapping it for a quick draft of my thoughts on the event as a whole.
 If you want to see my code, it’s in my [aoc-2020 GitHub repo](https://github.com/HugoGiraudel/aoc-2020).

+I won’t be giving any explicit answer or solution here, but I do mention tricks or things to pay attention to I guess spoiler alert.

 ## Input parsing

 In the early days, I stumbled upon a problem where my tests were passing, but I could not get the correct result for my puzzle input.
 It turns out I had a trailing line in my input file, leading to hard-to-track errors down the line.
 I then tweaked my function which reads the input file so it trims the data: